OsmanBytyqi/Customer-Personality-Analysis/README.md

    - Created a `Customer_Tenure` feature based on `Dt_customer`
 5. **Income Grouping**: Discretized `Income` into categories (`Low`, `Medium`, `High`, `Very High`) for further analysis.

+## Outlier Detection and Handling

+Outliers in the `Total_Spent` column were detected and handled to ensure data quality:

+1. **Detection**:
+   - Used the Interquartile Range (IQR) method to identify outliers.
+   - Calculated Q1 (25th percentile) and Q3 (75th percentile), and defined the IQR as Q3 - Q1.
+   - Defined lower and upper bounds as `Q1 - 1.5 * IQR` and `Q3 + 1.5 * IQR`, respectively.
+2. **Visualization**:
+   - Plotted a boxplot to visualize outliers in the `Total_Spent` column before handling.
+3. **Handling**:
+   - Capped outliers by setting values below the lower bound to the lower bound and values above the upper bound to the upper bound.
+4. **Results**:
+   - Visualized the data distribution and boxplot for `Total_Spent` after handling outliers.

 ## Project Structure

 The following structure explains the files and folders included in this project: